Gain skills to help patients recover from injuries and illnesses, regain mobility, and manage pain.

 Graduates of qualifying degree programs may be eligible to block transfer 18 credits and earn their degree sooner.

 Physical Therapist Assistants (PTAs) work with Physical Therapists (PTs) to meaningfully impact the lives of clients through treatment of impairments in physical strength, mobility or balance resulting from injury to the musculoskeletal system, neurological disorders (e.g., stroke, arthritis) or aging.

 Watching a patient walk for the first time after an auto accident brings a great feeling of personal satisfaction that can be even more gratifying when shared with an entire rehabilitation team.
 A patient’s goal becomes a PTA’s goal, and PTA’s experience his or her achievements first hand.
 Patients often thank their PTA for literally giving them back their lives.

-In Concorde’s physical therapist assistant program, you can gain the skills you need to perform these important functions.
-The program includes hands-on training and externships, teaching therapeutic exercises, functional, mobility and ambulation training and activities of daily living.
+In Concorde’s CAPTE-accredited** physical therapist assistant program, you can gain the skills you need to perform these important functions.
+The program includes hands-on training and externships†, teaching therapeutic exercises, functional, mobility and ambulation training and activities of daily living.

 Physical Therapist Assistant Degree Curriculum

-Course topics for Concorde’s physical therapist assistant degree program include:
+Course topics for Concorde’s Physical Therapist Assistant Associate of Applied Science program include: